magnusdv/ibdfindr/README.md

 ## Installation

-While **ibdfindr** is not on CRAN yet, you may install the development version from GitHub:
+Until **ibdfindr** becomes available on CRAN, you may install the development version from GitHub:

 ``` r
 remotes::install_github("magnusdv/ibdfindr")